Employee Continuing Education Program

 - Tuition costs

 - Related course materials

 Timing of Requests

-Requests are considered as received, reviewed on a rolling basis, and subject to the availability of funds.
+Requests are reviewed on a rolling basis, and subject to the availability of funds.

-Any courses for which this program will be applied require pre-approval by the employee's supervisor and the appropriate Vice President or Dean.
+Any courses for which this program will be applied require pre-approval by the employee's supervisor, department head and the appropriate Vice President or Dean.
 Approved requests are submitted to the Office of Human Resources for review and consideration.

 The educational program must take place and be completed during the fiscal year for which it was approved (exceptions may be made for summer courses that span two budget years).

 The higher education institution providing the course must be an accredited college or university (i.e., listed in the US Department of Education database of accredited institutions).